-In Chrome 64 we're trying a new behavior for getUserMedia audio streams that have the
+In Chrome 64 we're trying a new behavior for getUserMedia audio streams that

 At this point, this behavior is only supported for certain input devices and only on macOS.
 Support is limited to devices which have toggleable “ambient noise reduction” in the Sound panel of System Preferences.

 An echo canceller tries to remove any sound played out on the speakers from the audio signal that's picked up by the microphone.
 Without this, what you're saying as one party of a call, will be picked up by the microphone of the other parties and then sent back to you.
 You'll hear an echo of yourself!

 To be successful in removing echo, WebRTC’s echo canceller (which is used in Chrome) needs to get as clean an audio signal as possible from the microphone.
 Processing that's applied before the audio reaches the echo canceller, such as hardware noise suppression, will normally impede its performance.
 Moreover, there is already software noise suppression in place, but only after the echo canceller has done its processing.

 Web developers can enable the new behavior on their sites by opting in to an Origin Trial.
 End users can enable it globally by passing a command-line flag when starting Chrome.
 For more information, see below.

 When this is enabled, and a web page calls getUserMedia to get audio from an input device, the following happens:

 echoCancellationconstraint is enabled, hardware noise suppression will be turned off for the duration of the newly created audio stream.

 Since this setting is system-wide this will apply to all audio input streams from the same device (i.e. the same microphone).